Golf betting tips: Preview and tips for the 2022 Arnold Palmer Invitational

 2020 Arnold Palmer Invitational | Tyrrell Hatton

-Last year, Tyrrell Hatton captured his maiden PGA Tour title with a one stroke victory at Bay Hill.
+The 2020 edition of the tournament saw Tyrrell Hatton capture his maiden PGA Tour title with a one stroke victory at Bay Hill.
 The 28 year old Englishman shot a final round +2 (74) for a -4 (284) total.
 He was one of only four players to break par for the week.
 The swirling winds and challenging conditions meant Hatton’s score was the highest to win the Arnold Palmer Invitational since it began in 1979.

 “That putt at 18, I have never been so nervous.
 I won’t ever forget this week.”Tyrrell Hatton